ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 arguments.
 Users need to read carefully to see which of M, N, and K go with A, B, or C.  Should they reverse these dimensions if taking the transpose of A or B?
 In some cases, the BLAS will check errors for you and report the first argument (by number) that is wrong.
+(The BLAS' error reporting has its own issues; see "Error checking and handling" below.)
 In other cases, the BLAS may crash or get the wrong answer.
 Since the BLAS is a C or Fortran library, whatever debug bounds checking you have on your arrays won't help.
 It may not have been built with debug symbols, so run-time debuggers may not help.
 Developers who haven't done a careful job wrapping the BLAS in a type-safe interface will learn the hard way, for example if they mix up the order of arguments and their integers get bitwise reinterpreted as pointers.

 ### Matrix and vector data structures